romnn/djtool/README.md

 - replace collect and first with next()
 - split into youtube extractor and more general downloader
 - build higher level AudioTranscoder and InternalAudioTranscoder
+- make the tauri UI optional
+  - we are using only protocol buffers and a static file server anyways, so just bundle the UI in another webserver at build time and use webbrowser.open() when the rust app launches
+- allow changing the default music library location
+  - need system native file picker a la https://github.com/saurvs/nfd-rs which could be used with a feature maybe